Kemal-Mazman/SOC-Detection-Lab/detections/entra-password-spray-success/README.md

 - Adjusting the distinct-account threshold for the environment.
 - Excluding known trusted corporate egress or VPN IP ranges.
-- Requiring a successful sign-in to one of the targeted accounts.
-- Using additional sign-in context such as application, location, or device information during investigation.

 ## Limitations